pm0d/router_access_rule_scheduler/README.md

 I also plan to add a few more features such as checking the uptime, rebooting the router, and checking active devices.

 Please let me know if you find any issues or have any suggestions..
-Thank you!
+Thank you!!